zhczhen/PhoTables/README.md

-#PhoTables
+# PhoTables

-Designed to train employees where the number tables are located.
+Designed to train employees to quickly locate where the numbered tables are in the restaurant.